 What are family traditions?

 Family traditions are ideas, practices, experiences, beliefs, and values that family members do repeatedly and that provide a sense of identity and bonding within the family unit.
 These traditions can then be transferred from generation to generation.
+Think back to your childhood, What traditions bring back warm memories for you?

 A family tradition can be created at any time and the key to creating the family tradition is by doing this sentimental family-building activity over and over again.
 It bridges a connection from the past, to the present, and to the future.
 It is like a special glue of love that increases unity and compassion between each member.